Process and Power Engineering

 May 25 — Last day to withdraw from practicum with full refund

-Jul 9 — Last day to withdraw from practicum year 2 with a "W" grade
+July 9 — Last day to withdraw from year 2 practicum with a W grade

 You require a variety of books, personal protective equipment (PPE) and supplies for your program.
 If you are in year 2, you may already have some of the items.